Jean Monnet

 Jean Monnet was the first-ever individual to be designated as an Honorary Citizen of Europe in 1976.
 On the hundredth anniversary of his birth in 1988, his native country of France honoured Monnet's memory by transferring his mortal remains to the Panthéon in Paris.

 Early years

 Monnet was born in Cognac, a commune in the department of Charente in France, into a family of cognac merchants.
 According to Jacques-René Rabier, the values of laicism and republicanism, as well as a strong Catholic tradition, co-existed in Monnet's family.
-His father, Jacques-Gabriel Monnet, had taken control of a mid-sized distiller and distributer of cognac and had it renamed in 1901 as J.-G. Monnet & Cie.
+His father, Jacques-Gabriel Monnet, had taken control of a mid-sized distiller and distributor of cognac and had it renamed in 1901 as J.-G. Monnet & Cie.
 His mother, née Marie Demelle, was deeply religious; his sister Marie-Louise was a founder of the French branch of Action Catholique, to which Monnet contributed financially.
 She would later introduce her brother to Pope Paul VI.